budougumi0617/JavaEducation/README.md

 studied The Java Programming Language (4th Edition).
-and implementation of Watch GUI and Intepret GUI.
+and implementation of Watch GUI and Interpret GUI.